In This Article

 Other Ways “Emotional Distress” Can Be Labeled

-Emotional distress is quite often categorized as pain and suffering, but it can also be labeled as the following when filing a claim:
+Emotional distress is quite often categorized as pain and suffering, but it can also be labeled as the following when filing a claim:- Emotional distress inflicted negligently: The negligent actions of another person directly led to your emotional distress.

 - Loss of consortium: This occurs when the victim of a car accident loses some or all of the benefits of being married or being a parent because of someone else’s actions.